Anuranj-Krishnan/ICTAK-Group-6/README.md

 # ICTAK Website Automation Testing

 This repository contains Java code for automating the testing of the ICTAK website.
-The code is authored by Anuranj Krishnan, Athira M N, Jithin Shaji, Kiran Krishna R, Manjupriya P, and Nithin Bastian George.
+The code is authored by group 6 of KKEM ST July 2022.

 ## Project Structure